nrjchnd/QuicRTP/README.md

 Multiple Endpoints: Supports multiple RTP and QUIC endpoints defined in the configuration file.
 SRTP Support: Handles SRTP encryption/decryption using libsrtp2.

-Notes
-Security: Proper key handling for SRTP is essential.
-Ensure keys are securely managed.
-Error Handling: Additional error handling and logging should be implemented for production use.
-Performance Tuning: Optimize thread pool sizes, buffer sizes, and other parameters based on workload.
-Testing: Thorough testing with various RTP/QUIC endpoints is recommended.